shrutielangovan/lumaa-spring-2025-ai-ml/demo.md

 # Demo
-Please find the link for the demo of my Movie Recommendation System below:
+Please find the link for the demo of my Movie Recommendation System below

 Link: https://youtu.be/FE7B9puH-1c